3 Days in Dublin | The Ultimate Itinerary for First-Time Travelers

 Little Mermaid of Dublin

 While the Little Mermaid statue may be famous in Copenhagen, Dublin has its own charming version that’s worth seeking out.
-The statue is inspired by the beloved fairy tale and located near the River Liffey.
+The statue is inspired by the beloved fairy tale and is located near the River Liffey.
 It adds a whimsical touch to the city’s artistic landscape and is a great photo spot in the heart of Dublin.

 dublin pass